drewberra/LEGALMATIONSample/README.md

 and I hope you are happy with the work and skills that I have demonstrated here.

 ### Setting Up
-I completed this project using Python/Flask, and thusly imported several modules from Flask and other packages which need to be installed.
+I completed this project using Python/Flask, and thus imported several modules from Flask and other packages which need to be installed.
 You can do this by either using `pip install` and individually installing all of the packages laid out below (Flask, Flask-RESTFul, etc.) or you can use `pip install -r requirements.txt`.